eons-dev/apie.exe/README.md

 This style of dynamic execution allows you to develop your API separately from its deployment environment (i.e. each module is standalone) and should make all parts of development easier.

-All Endpoint modules must be of the `api_` type if using [Eons Infrastructure Technologies](https://infrastructure.tech) (the default repository).
-To create your own Endpoints, check out [api_external.py](inc/api/api_external.py) for a starting point.

 #### Returns

 **Only the last Endpoint is returned!**